Photo by Debashis RC Biswas on Unsplash

 Coffee, and caffeine in general, is one of nature’s gifts – it helps us to be efficient, faster, and more confident in what we’re doing.
 This is true, but the next time you read ‘caffeine’ on a food or beverage label, ask yourself – where did it come from?

-Caffeine is addictive, it’s a drug – this is not new – but it’s essential to regulate your intake, listen to your body, and more importantly, know exactly what type of caffeine is in your food or drink.
+Caffeine is addictive, it’s a drug – this is not new – it’s essential to regulate your intake, listen to your body, and know what type of caffeine is in your food or drink.
 There is little evidence that cutting out coffee (or caffeine) is beneficial to your health; as outlined above, properties of natural caffeine can support protective health and optimal wellbeing.
-But the bottom line is, opting for natural sources over synthetic ones remains a better option.

 Sources: